Algebraic Path Finding

 Notice that we’re limiting ourselves to truly regular expressions, those that represent some kind of Regular Language.

-The semiring instance is straighforward, since the constructors closely resemble the class methods.
+The semiring instance is straightforward, since the constructors closely resemble the class methods.
 We will only implement a couple simplifications in order to not get expressions with redundant parts.

 instance Eq a => Semiring (Regex a) where